UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 $$
 x \rightarrow x_i',\, x_j'
 $$
-This produces two correlated views of the same image, which form a positive pair.
+This produces two correlated views of the same image.
 All other augmented images in the batch serve as negative examples.

 1. Each augmented view is passed through the encoder to obtain representations: